vigetlabs/sxsw-learn-react/lessons/5-pascale-bonus.md

 </html>
 ```

+Here, we're using a new type of component: a _stateless functional component_.
+In addition to being classes, React components can also be defined as functions.
+This is great for components that do not manage their own state, and can be a concise way to describe simple, stateless components.

 ## You did it!

 Thanks for walking through our introduction to React!
 Now it's time for the main event: React Native.